thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/07-observability.md

 = Logs and Monitoring

-Logging and monitoring are some of the key activities you do while developing an app.
-Each activity provides valuable information as you iterate on your app.
+Logging and monitoring are key activities you do while developing an app.
+ASA-E tools provide valuable information as you iterate on your app.
+In this class we are only going to show the default Azure tools but with Enterprise you can also use [https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.1/docs/GUID-index.html](App Live View).
+All that is required to get more Spring specific metrics is adding [https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html](Spring Actuator) to your project and then turn it on in your application.
+Demonstrating how to use this tooling is beyond the scope of this class, but we thought it was important for you to know that feature is available to you.

+We used the CLI for most of the sections before this, but logging and monitoring are activities best done using the web interface.

 == Logging